jhpyle/docassemble/_docs/questions.md

 # <a name="under"></a>The `under` statement

-The optional `under` adds text underneath the buttons.
+The optional `under` statementadds text underneath the buttons.

 {% include side-by-side.html demo="under" %}

+# <a name="right"></a>The `right` statement

+The optional `right` statement adds text on the right-hand side of the screen, or below the question on small screens.

+{% include side-by-side.html demo="right" %}

+If your interview has questions that use the `right` statement, you might want to set the [`centered`] feature to `False` so that the text on the right is wider.

 # Using questions to set variables